mdcatapult/COSHH-UI/README.md

 Note that Angular cannot read env vars at run time.
 They are injected in via the `.environment.ts` and `environment.prod.ts` files at build time.  *If you want to change the API URL you will need to build a new image after updating the environment file.*

+### Gotchas

+When writing any new sql queries always remember to commit the transaction!